CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          :param schemaXml: the XML for the new schema
          :param metadataSchemaGUID: the GUID for new schema
          :type metadataSchemaGUID: optional
-         :rtype: The GUID of the created MetadataSchema
+         :returns: The GUID of the created MetadataSchema

          If no ``metadataSchemaGUID`` is given, CHAOS assigns a GUID to the new schema.
 The new GUID is returned as a result.